Stanislav-Sobolev/3d-editor/README.md

 Use node v18.17.0

+npm install

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev